-Our research focuses on bacterial infections in muco-obstructive lung diseases, a collection of genetic and acquired illnesses including cystic fibrosis (CF), non-CF bronchiectasis, primary ciliary dyskinesia (PCD), and chronic obstructive pulmonary disease (COPD).
-Individuals with muco-obstructive lung diseases experience progressive respiratory function decline due to recurrent and chronic bacterial infections.
-Pseudomonas aeruginosa (Pa) is an opportunistic bacterial pathogen and the leading cause of recalcitrant chronic infection in individuals with muco-obstructive lung disease.
-Our lab seeks to cultivate a more thorough understanding of chronic Pa lung infection pathogenesis using state-of-the-art model systems, including in vitro, in vivo, and ex vivo approaches.
-Current projects focus on host-microbial and polymicrobial interaction in the context of the lung environment, the impact of antibiotic usage on microbial pathogenesis and population dynamics, and changes in host innate immune metabolism and signaling that contribute to disease progression.
+Our research focuses on bacterial infections in muco-obstructive airway diseases, a collection of genetic and acquired illnesses including cystic fibrosis (CF), non-CF bronchiectasis, primary ciliary dyskinesia (PCD), and chronic obstructive pulmonary disease (COPD).
+Individuals with muco-obstructive airway diseases experience progressive respiratory function decline due to recurrent and chronic bacterial infections.
+Pseudomonas aeruginosa is an opportunistic bacterial pathogen and the leading cause of recalcitrant chronic infection in individuals with muco-obstructive airway disease.
+Our lab seeks to cultivate a more thorough understanding of chronic P. aeruginosa lung infection pathogenesis using state-of-the-art model systems, including in vitro, in vivo, and ex vivo approaches.
+Current projects focus on host-microbe and polymicrobial interaction in the context of the lung environment, the impact of antibiotic usage on microbial pathogenesis and population dynamics, and changes in host innate immune metabolism and signaling that contribute to disease progression.

 Evolution of Pseudomonas during muco-obstructive lung disease

-The evolution of Pa populations in the lung contributes to antibiotic treatment failure, persistence, and respiratory decline.
-We aim to identify factors in the host environment that contribute to the evolution and genotypic/phenotypic diversification of Pa.
+The evolution of P. aeruginosa populations in the lung contributes to antibiotic treatment failure, persistence, and respiratory decline.
+We aim to identify factors in the host environment that contribute to the evolution and genotypic/phenotypic diversification of P. aeruginosa.

-Loss of quorum sensing (QS) is a common phenotype observed in Pa during chronic infection.
-QS regulates an extensive network of genes in Pa important for pathogenesis, such as virulence factor production and biofilm formation.
-Moreover, QS in Pa is required for the establishment of infection in model systems.
+Loss of quorum sensing (QS) is a common phenotype observed in P. aeruginosa during chronic infection.
+QS regulates an extensive network of genes in P. aeruginosa important for pathogenesis, such as virulence factor production and biofilm formation.
+Moreover, QS in P. aeruginosa is required for the establishment of infection in model systems.
 Nevertheless, loss of QS is correlated with chronic infection and declining lung function in CF. We aim to investigate how the loss of QS provides a fitness advantage and contributes to worsening disease.

 Coordinated Regulation of Pseudomonas Virulence